fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-09-12-stock-market-informational-websites-i-like.md

 ## Finviz.com
 Link: [http://www.finviz.com/](http://www.finviz.com/)
 Finviz's lean design is just to my taste.
 The front site for every stock features the most important fundamentals on a single page.
 In contrast to many other stock market sites the website is not clustered with blinking banners and ads.
 There is also a stock screener with similar capabilities as the one provided by Google Finance.
+When it comes to doing research on sectors and industries, Finviz beats even Yahoo Finance.
+You can adjust the stock screener to display only a certain sector and industry and then screen through all different sorts of multiples for all the stocks displayed.

 ## Stock Spinoffs
 Link: [http://www.stockspinoffs.com/](http://www.stockspinoffs.com/)